0xSpaceShard/starknet-devnet/website/docs/proofs.md

 ### `none` mode

-- Proof fields on invoke transactions are ignored.
+- Proof field on invoke transactions is ignored; `proof_facts` are checked.

 ### `full` mode